tisannai/segman/README.md

 In the above figure, we have 6 Slots. `head` is pointing to `S5`, and `S5` is pointing to `S0`. `S0` is pointing to `S2`, which is now the last free Slot.
-Slots 1, 3, and 4 are reserved.
+Slots 1, 3, and 4 are reserved. `S2` does not have to point to anything, since used and free slots are counted separately.

 If `S3` is released, `head` would then point to `S3`, and `S3` would be initialized with link to (previous head) `S5`.
 If Slot is reserved,